Mandrewdarts/Mandrewdarts/README.md

 ## Full Stack Web Developer

 I love frameworks but I invest a lot of time in learning the web platform.
 I spend time working with web components, Angular, React and Vue.
-I also do a bit of backend using NodeJS and PHP.
-I have been in web development for about 8 years now and am currently working on content to give back to the community.
+I also do a bit of backend using NodeJS, PHP & Go.
+I have been in web development for about 9 years now and am currently working on content to give back to the community.

 - 🌍  I'm based in Huntsville, AL
 - ✉️  You can contact me at [mandrewdarts@gmail.com](mailto:mandrewdarts@gmail.com)